lhoupert/lhoupert/README.md

 ### Hi there, I'm Loïc Houpert 👋

-💻 **Senior Cyber Platform Engineer** at DWP, building secure cloud infrastructure and leading container-based solutions for government cyber security operations 🛡️
+💻 **Senior Cyber Platform Engineer** at DWP, building secure cloud infrastructure and leading container-based solutions for data analytics 🛡️

 🚀 **What I do:**
 - Build and maintain AWS cloud platforms serving 20+ users